 Compare Carrot to Competitors

-Maven is a digital health clinic for women.
-The company's mobile app gives users access to instant video appointments and private messaging with healthcare practitioners, anywhere and anytime.
-It offers continuous holistic care for fertility and family building through maternity, parenting, pediatrics, and menopause.
-It was founded in 2014 and is based in New York, New York.
+Maven operates as a digital health clinic for women.
+It offers a mobile application providing users access to instant video appointments and private messaging with healthcare practitioners.
+It provides solutions from preconception support to fertility preservation, in vitro fertilization (IVF), adoption, surrogacy, and more.
+The company was founded in 2014 and is based in New York.

 Genea is a provider for infertility, IVF, and other assisted conception treatments.
 Genea develops assisted reproductive technology devices.

-Future Family is a fertility care company that offers affordable subscription plans for IVF and egg freezing, with on-demand medical support through Concierge Care.
+Future Family operates as a fertility care company.
+It offers subscription plans for In vitro fertilization (IVF) and egg freezing, with on-demand medical support through Concierge Care.
 The company was founded in 2016 and is based in San Francisco, California.